Orange County Bail Lawyer Fighting For Your FreedomMake The Right Call 714-733-1737 >

 Making the motion for a bail reduction or O.R. release serves both to secure the pretrial release of the defendant and to humanize them, which can be an effective part of their overall defense strategy.
-Fullerton Bail Attorney Jacqueline Goodman can assist you in requesting and making bail, no matter what charges you are currently facing.
+Orange County Bail Attorney Jacqueline Goodman can assist you in requesting and making bail, no matter what charges you are currently facing.
 It is will be her job as your defense attorney to convince the court that you have earned a fair bail amount and that you are not a risk to anyone or the integrity of the case.

 The two factors are at the heart of every bail review are:

 Generally, the prosecutor need not be given any notice or opportunity to participate in a decision to grant an O.R. release.
 The exception to this rule is that before any person who is charged with certain specified felonies may be released on his own recognizance, the prosecutor must be given a two-court day notice and a hearing must be held in open court, at which the prosecutor is allowed to participate.
 Even in the most serious cases, however, there is no need to comply with the two-day notice requirement if the O.R. release motion is made at the defendant's arraignment because it is reasoned that the prosecutor would already be prepared to address the issue.